hbgxsm95/boylee1111.github.io/about.md

 I am a passionate practitioner and developer, whose interest lies on cloud computing, distributed system, and mobile development.
 I'm greatly eager to convert what I've learned into application.
 I contributed container storage orchestration open source project [REX-Ray](https://github.com/rexray/rexray) and attended WWDC 15 before.

-Currently, I'm interning in PayPal and working for a home-grow cloud orchestration solution.
+Currently, I'm interning at PayPal and working for a homegrown cloud orchestration solution.
 And during my working as technical support engineer, I worked on delivering solutions based on Microsft Azure distributed directory to customer.
 These experiences gave solid basis and insights regarding modern cloud platform.

 [Here]({{ site.baseurl }}/cv) is my resume if you're insterested.